Brighton Center History

-In 1968, the Center was visited by two professors from the Social Work Department of Catherine Spaulding College in Louisville.
+In 1968, the Center was visited by two professors from the social work department of Catherine Spaulding College in Louisville.
 They conducted a study of the Center and recommended future activities.
-Based on that study, the first emergency assistance and community organizing programs were started.
+Based on that study, the first emergency assistance and community organizing programs were initiated.
 Also in 1968, a college student named Bob Brewster began volunteer work at the Center.
 A few months later he became the Center’s first full time employee, assigned to youth gangs and the emergency assistance program.
 In 1969, Reverend Neuroth left the Brighton Street Center to pursue graduate studies in St. Louis.
 In late 1969, Bob Brewster became the director of the Center.

 In the Spring of 1986, a disaster hit the Northern Kentucky areas, clearly showing the role of Brighton Center as an aide to the community.
 A tornado smashed into the area doing significant damage, especially to the West End neighborhood of Newport.
 In the aftermath of the tornado, Bob Brewster recalls “Brighton Center became a focal point for that emergency effort”.
 Employees, many of whom had been trained for disaster by the Red Cross, worked around the clock for several days to ensure that basic food, clothing, and shelter needs were met.
 Bob recalls “we didn’t ask for help.
 It just came.
 Cars began pulling up at Brighton Center locations loaded with boxes of clothing and food.
 Brighton Center really became a conduit of help to those who needed it throughout Northern Kentucky.”
 For Bob, the importance of Brighton Center and its service to the community was confirmed during that spring.

-In the Spring of 1994, Brighton Center’s programs were linked through a Family Resource Center model of service delivery.
+In the spring of 1994, Brighton Center’s programs were linked through a Family Resource Center model of service delivery.
 The goal of the Family Resource Center is to help low income and at risk families become economically self-sufficient.
-Our “one stop” approach made services more accessible and acceptable and provided a continuum of services both within Brighton Center and through referral.
+Our “one-stop” approach made services more accessible and provided a continuum of services for customers within Brighton Center.
 The model was preventive and proactive, holistic and developmental, and encouraged individuals to assume maximum responsibility for their own lives.
-It was predicated on the idea that people represent a resource to be cultivated not a problem to be solved.
+It was predicated on the idea that people represent a resource to be cultivated, rather than a problem to be solved.

-Retired Executive Director, Bob Brewster reflects “We have moved far beyond just meeting basic emergency needs to expansion of childcare, education, health care, and programs to ensure and affordable housing for low-income people.
+Retired Executive Director Bob Brewster reflects, “We have moved far beyond just meeting basic emergency needs to expansion of childcare, education, health care, and programs to ensure and affordable housing for low-income people.
 We continue to carry out our mission as the leader in meeting the needs of our Northern Kentucky community by providing services to residents in all eight counties.
 We will respond to the needs of the poor and, at the same time, continue our goal of helping people become self-sufficient.”
-Bob retired in July, 2011 and the Board promoted Tammy Weidinger to be the Center’s second President & CEO.
+Brewster retired in July, 2011, and the Board promoted Tammy Weidinger to be the Center’s second President & CEO.

 Today in Newport, Brighton Center, Inc. operates the administrative offices and various other programs in the former West End Building at 8th & Central, the Family Center at 8th & Ann, the Center for Employment Training at 6th & Washington, the Early Childhood Education and Parenting Center at 7th & Park, the Two River Senior Housing complex on Brighton Street, Newport Commons on Ann St and Roberts St., and the Saratoga Phase 1 & 2 Senior Housing complex on Saratoga Street.
 Locations in Covington include Homeward Bound Shelter, Independent Living Program and the Austinburg Senior Housing complex.
 Kentucky Career Centers located in Covington, Florence, Williamstown, and Carrollton.
 In Boone Co., the Brighton Recovery Center for Women operates on Weaver Road and Early Childhood Education and Financial Wellness are provided on Shelby St.

 Brighton Center is more than buildings and even more than programs and staff.
-After 52 years, its most tangible legacy is the hope and new life it has given to thousands in need in Northern Kentucky.
-The history can never be summarized by bricks and mortar, not as long as there are people, living testaments, to the work of Brighton Center.
+After 53 years, its most tangible legacy is the hope and new life it has given to thousands in need in Northern Kentucky.
+The history can never be summarized by bricks and mortar, not as long as there are people - living testaments - to the work of Brighton Center.
 This work will continue into the future.